WalletWasabi/WalletWasabi/WalletWasabi.Documentation/HowToDeploy.md

       3. Give the Wasabi team the final approval.
       4. The Wasabi team and the Affiliates must agree on a release date for production deployment.
 5. Don't forget to make the discussion in the maintenance repository with a short summary.
+6. If TestNet test successful

 # How to deploy

 1. Create a tag that identifies the commit to be deployed.
-The naming format is `version-codename-iteration`, where `version` is the official version number (for example, v2.0.3.1), `codename` an identifier of what is being deployed (for example, `wgpt`, `wabisabi`, `affsvr` or any other), and `iteration` a sequence number to identify a sequence of deployments (first iteration doesn't need to have this number).
+The naming format is `version-codename-iteration`, where `version` is the official version number (for example, v2.0.3.1), `codename` is an identifier of what is being deployed (for example, `wgpt`, `wabisabi`, `affsvr` or any other), and `iteration` a sequence number to identify a sequence of deployments (first iteration doesn't need to have this number).
 For example:
    - `v2.0.3-wabisabi` is the tag that was used to deploy the backend with the external WabiSabi library.
    - `v2.0.2.1-as` is the tag that was used to deploy the backend containing the **a**filiation **s**erver integration.
    - `v2.0.2.1-as-1` is the tag that was used to deploy the affiliation server integration again.